List of bus routes in Brooklyn: Proposed bus route changes

 In December 2019, the MTA released a draft redesign of the Queens bus network with 77 routes.
 The final redesign was initially expected in mid- or late 2020, but the first draft attracted overwhelmingly negative feedback, with 11,000 comments about the plans.
 The redesign was delayed due to the COVID-19 pandemic in New York City.
 Planning resumed in mid-2021.
 The original draft plan was dropped, and a revised plan with 85 routes was released on March 29, 2022.

 The MTA released a draft plan for Brooklyn's bus network on December 1, 2022.
 One bus route (the B39) remained completely unchanged, while the remaining routes underwent changes to their route, stop spacing, service frequencies, and/or service spans.

 For a list of changes to Queens bus routes, see List of bus routes in Queens.
-The Queens Bus Redesign Final Plan affects the B57 and B62 in Queens: those changes will happen on August 31, 2025.
+The Queens Bus Redesign Final Plan affects the B57 and B62 in Queens: those changes went into effect on August 31, 2025.

 Routes marked with an asterisk (*) are proposed to run 24 hours a day.
 For rush routes, streets with nonstop sections are notated in italics.